dpeerlab/spectra/README.md

 # SPECTRA: Supervised Pathway DEConvolution of InTerpretable Gene ProgRAms
-SPECTRA takes in a single cell gene expression matrix and a set of
+SPECTRA takes in a single cell gene expression matrix and a set of pathway annotations to fit the data to.

 ```
 gene_set_annotations = {